vmustone/vmustone/README.md

 👋 Hello!
-I’m Ville Mustonen, a software developer focused on creative coding solutions.
+I’m Ville Mustonen.

 I’m in the final stages of my studies at Hive Helsinki, where I’ve honed my skills in C and C++.
 I'm passionate about front-end development and have a keen eye for UI/UX design, often leveraging JavaScript, HTML, and CSS for building engaging user interfaces.
 My recent projects include everything from improving game mechanics in C++ to building mobile-compatible web applications.